Body jewelry sizes: Usage of the systems

-Some jewelry makers or sellers who express the size of their jewelry in millimeters, may also list the nearest approximate gauge-and-inches measurements for each item.
 Using millimeters as the primary notation is most common in Europe and Australia.

 Units and notation

 Discussions of gauge in this article use the American Wire Gauge (AWG) scale.
 Some jewelry may use the significantly different Standard Wire Gauge (SWG) scale instead, particularly jewelry from Canada or the United Kingdom where the SWG scale is used.
 Both AWG and SWG express sizes as a gauge, but the numbers are different.
 For example, AWG 12g is 2.1 mm, but SWG 12g is 2.6 mm.
 AWG 8g happens to be the same as SWG 10g.
 AWG 000g is 10.4 mm, but SWG 000g is 9.4 mm.

 In most discussions of body jewelry, sizes are specified by giving the gauge, usually abbreviated by the suffix "g", the same symbol as used for grams: "12g".
 The article American Wire Gauge system, section "Nomenclature and abbreviations in electrical distribution" shows other notations for gauge, but most are rarely used for expressing body jewelry sizes, except "ga." as in "12 ga.", which is used occasionally.